atharvalade/AirSpace_Async/nil_back_end/README.md

 3. Deploying ERC-721 contracts to the network
 4. Minting NFTs on the network
 5. Facilitating NFT transfers between wallets
+6. Automating token and NFT transfers to a specific address

 ## Troubleshooting